Embodiment and Spirituality Education

 Professional Bio.

 Kay Louise Aldred has been teaching and working pastorally since 1996.
-She graduated from Durham University with a BA (hons) First-Class in Theology in 1995 and went on to study a PGCE the following year.
-She taught and held Pastoral and Curriculum Leadership positions in Secondary Education between 1996 and 2016, apart from during a short career break when she gave birth to three children and completed a PG Cert in Counselling and MA in Theology.
+She graduated from Durham University with a First-Class BA (Hons) in Theology in 1995, followed by a PGCE the next year.
+Between 1996 and 2016, she taught and held leadership positions in both pastoral care and curriculum development in secondary education.
+During a short career break, she gave birth to three children and furthered her studies, earning a PG Cert in Counselling and an MA in Theology.

-As a lifelong learner, since 2016 Kay has immersed herself in exploring and experiencing meaning making and wellness modalities.
-She expanded her skillset, qualifying as a Wellbeing Coach, Yin Yoga Teacher, Somatic Educator, Trainer and Advanced Practitioner in Energy and Shamanic Medicine and Sacred Feminine Leader.
+A lifelong learner, Kay has dedicated herself to exploring meaning-making, spirituality and wellness modalities since 2016.
+She expanded her expertise by qualifying as a Wellbeing Coach, Yin Yoga Teacher, Somatic Educator, and Trainer, as well as an Advanced Practitioner, in Energy and Shamanic Medicine and a Sacred Feminine Leader.
+Most recently, she became a Victim Focus Accredited Trainer.

-As a lifelong learner, since 2016 Kay has immersed herself in exploring and experiencing meaning making and wellness modalities.
-She expanded her skillset, qualifying as a Wellbeing Coach, Yin Yoga Teacher, Somatic Educator, Trainer and Advanced Practitioner in Energy and Shamanic Medicine and Sacred Feminine Leader.
+A lifelong learner, Kay has dedicated herself to exploring meaning-making, spirituality and wellness modalities since 2016.
+She expanded her expertise by qualifying as a Wellbeing Coach, Yin Yoga Teacher, Somatic Educator, and Trainer, as well as an Advanced Practitioner, in Energy and Shamanic Medicine and a Sacred Feminine Leader.
+Most recently, she became a Victim Focus Accredited Trainer.